Olivers in Miami Beach

 - What are the most common violations at Olivers in Miami Beach?

-- The most frequently cited violations at Olivers in Miami Beach are: Consumer advisory, Proper ventilation, Proper hand/arm washing.
+- The most frequently cited violations at Olivers in Miami Beach are: Consumer advisory, Proper ventilation, Food contact surfaces.

 - How many health inspections has Olivers in Miami Beach had?